jackw01/jackw01.github.io/pages/micromonitor.md

 * Lightweight app with low CPU and memory usage
 * Works on every Intel Mac with macOS 10.10 or newer

-Note: MicroMonitor is not under active development and is unlikely to be updated in the future unless updates are necessary to ensure compatibility with new versions of macOS.
+Note: MicroMonitor is not under active development and is unlikely to be updated in the future.

 ---